dataiku/dkumonitor/README.md

 In the general settings, put in the address of the server as well as the `port+1`, which the one given at the installation.
 It is not needed to restart the studio.
 Using `dataiku.dss.an_instance_name` prefix is highly recommended as well.

-## Have fun

-Connect with you browser the port `port` of the server and play with Grafana.
-Add a data source of type `Graphite`, with URL `http://localhost:port+2`, and access mode `proxy`.
-Name it whatever you want, though `carbon-server` makes sens.
-After saving, a tip at the bottom of the page should indicate the data source is OK.
-Wait a little bit for metrics to come in (a minute or so) then you can create dashboards.

 # TODO list